xiaohanwang1997/xiaohanwang1997.github.io/_pages/about.md

 Education Background
 ======
-Ph.D. in Econometrics and Quantitative Economics University of Illinois Urbana-Champaign, expected May 2026
+Ph.D. in Econometrics and Quantitative Economics
+&nbsp;&nbsp;University of Illinois Urbana-Champaign, expected May 2026

 Graduate Minor in Applied Statistics
-University of Illinois at Urbana-Champaign, 2023
+&nbsp;&nbsp;University of Illinois at Urbana-Champaign, 2023

 M.S. in Policy Economics
-University of Illinois at Urbana-Champaign, 2021
+&nbsp;&nbsp;University of Illinois at Urbana-Champaign, 2021

 B.S. in Finance
-Saint Cloud State University, 2019
+&nbsp;&nbsp;Saint Cloud State University, 2019